 Urinary frequency usually results from disorders of the lower GU tract.
 Inflammation of the bladder, urethra, or both causes a sensation of the need to urinate.
 However, this sensation is not relieved by emptying the bladder, so once the bladder is emptied, patients continue trying to void but pass only small volumes of urine.

-There are many causes of urinary frequency (see Some Causes of Urinary Frequency), but the most common include
+There are many causes of urinary frequency (see Table 8: Some Causes of Urinary Frequency), but the most common include

 |PrintOpen table in new window

 History of present illness should first ask about the amounts of fluid consumed and voided to distinguish between urinary frequency and polyuria.
 If urinary frequency is present, patients are asked about acuity of onset, presence or absence of irritative symptoms (eg, irritation, urgency, dysuria), obstructive symptoms (eg, hesitancy, poor flow, sensation of incomplete voiding, nocturia), and recent sexual contacts.

 Review of systems should cover symptoms suggestive of a cause, including fever, flank or groin pain, and hematuria (infection); missed menses, breast swelling, and morning sickness (pregnancy); and arthritis and conjunctivitis (reactive arthritis).

 Past medical history should ask about known causes, including prostate disease and previous pelvic radiation therapy or surgeries.
 Drugs and diet are reviewed for the use of agents that increase urine output (eg, diuretics, alcohol, caffeinated beverages).

 Any urethral discharge or any lesions consistent with sexually transmitted diseases are noted.
 Rectal examination in men should note the size and consistency of the prostate and rectal tone; pelvic examination in women should note the presence of any cystocele.
 Patients should be instructed to cough while the urethra is observed for signs of urinary leakage.